Ragtime: The heyday of ragtime

 Ragtime quickly established itself as a distinctly American form of popular music.
-Ragtime became the first African American music to have an impact on mainstream popular culture.
+Ragtime became some of the first American music to have an impact on mainstream popular culture.
 Piano "professors" such as Jelly Roll Morton played ragtime in the "sporting houses" (bordellos) of New Orleans.
 Polite society embraced ragtime as disseminated by brass bands and "society" dance bands.
 Bands led by W. C. Handy and James R. Europe were among the first to crash the color bar in American music.
 The new rhythms of ragtime changed the world of dance bands and led to new dance steps, popularized by the show-dancers Vernon and Irene Castle during the 1910s.
 The growth of dance orchestras in popular entertainment was an outgrowth of ragtime and continued into the 1920s.

-Ragtime also made its way to Europe.
+Ragtime also ironically made its way to Europe.
 Shipboard orchestras on transatlantic lines included ragtime music in their repertoire.
 In 1912, the first public concerts of ragtime were performed in the United Kingdom by the American Ragtime Octette (ARO) at the Hippodrome, London; a group organized by ragtime composer and pianist Lewis F. Muir who toured Europe.
 Immensely popular with British audiences, the ARO popularized several of Muir's rags (such as "Waiting for the Robert E. Lee" and "Hitchy-Koo") which were credited by historian Ian Whitcomb as the first American popular songs to influence British culture and music.
 The ARO recorded some of Muir's rags with the British record label The Winner Records in 1912; the first ragtime recordings made in Europe.
 James R. Europe's 369th Regiment band generated great enthusiasm during its 1918 tour of France.

 Ragtime was an influence on early jazz; the influence of Jelly Roll Morton continued in the Harlem stride piano style of players such as James P. Johnson and Fats Waller.
 Ragtime was also a major influence on Piedmont blues.
 Dance orchestras started evolving away from ragtime towards the big band sounds that predominated in the 1920s and 1930s when they adopted smoother rhythmic styles.